beergash/reader-writer-api/README.md

-# Common reader-writer-api to read and writer different format files
+# Common reader-writer-api to read and write different format files